A grabby next-Tuesday thriller about cryptocurrency shenanigans that will awaken you to how the world really works.

 Martin Hench is 67 years old, single, and successful in a career stretching back to the beginnings of Silicon Valley.
 He lives and roams California in a very comfortable fully-furnished touring bus, The Unsalted Hash, that he bought years ago from a fading rock star.
 He knows his way around good food and fine drink.
 He likes intelligent women, and they like him back often enough.

 Martin is a―contain your excitement―self-employed forensic accountant, a veteran of the long guerilla war between people who want to hide money, and people who want to find it.
 He knows computer hardware and software alike, including the ins and outs of high-end databases and the kinds of spreadsheets that are designed to conceal rather than reveal.
-He’s as comfortable with social media as people a quarter his …
+He’s as comfortable with social media as people a …

 A grabby next-Tuesday thriller about cryptocurrency shenanigans that will awaken you to how the world really works.